ruby-syntax-tree/syntax_tree/README.md

 ## Library

 Syntax Tree can be used as a library to access the syntax tree underlying Ruby source code.
+The API is described below.
+For the full library documentation, see the [RDoc documentation](https://ruby-syntax-tree.github.io/syntax_tree/).

 ### SyntaxTree.read(filepath)